radiantmediaplayer/outstream-ads-gallery/README.md

 - Sticky outstream video ad: [see it live here](https://www.radiantmediaplayer.com/docs/latest/gist/outstream-ads-gallery/sticky/)
 - In-article outstream video ad, with ad-reload option on ad completion: [see it live here](https://www.radiantmediaplayer.com/docs/latest/gist/outstream-ads-gallery/in-article/)

+Additionally, you may also want to review our [picture in picture player extension](https://github.com/radiantmediaplayer/rmp-detachable-player) that also supports outstream video ads.

 ## Usage
 Review each corresponding folder for player code examples.
 Adapt it to your project requirement.